wsor4035/dev.luanti.org/content/for-creators/player-physics.md

 Let’s say now you come along and want to add potions that make the player run faster or increase jump height even more.
 This mod also uses `player:set_physics_override` to set the physics values directly.

 Congratulations!
-You have now succuessfully created a race condition!
+You have now successfully created a race condition!
 When the player drinks a potion and walks on a “high jump” node, both the mod and the game are now competing to set the correct jump/speed values, so the player physics will be completely broken because the values are overwritten chaotically.

 ### Solutions